 Poisoning.
 Unfortunately, the damage to nerves from agricultural types of chemicals often occurs over a long period and there may be a delay of several decades in the symptoms appearing.
 As far as we can determine, there is no treatment to reverse this.

-If a current medication is suspected in altering your sensation, you will need to work with your G.P. or specialist to sort through the possibilities.
+If a current medication is suspected in altering your sensation, you will need to work with your G.P. to sort through the possibilities.
 We are not the right people to help you with this.

 If chemotherapy has caused your altered sensation, the effects do seem to diminish with time.
 Treatment with neural prolotherapy may help in some cases.
 Providing the feet with real information to report back to the brain may also be helpful for some people.